Stomach flu is a viral infection of your intestines. The medical term for stomach flu is viral gastroenteritis.

-If you currently have viral gastroenteritis, there are things that you can do to prevent the virus from spreading to others.
+If you currently have stomach flu, there are things that you can do to prevent the virus from spreading to other people.

-Since a virus causes stomach flu, medications like antibiotics don’t help to treat it.
+Since a virus causes stomach flu, medications such as antibiotics don’t help to treat it.
 Typically, most people with stomach flu recover from their illness without having to seek medical treatment.

-The following home treatments can help ease the symptoms of stomach flu and prevent more serious illness.
+The following home remedies can help ease the symptoms of stomach flu and prevent more serious illness.

 - Drink plenty of fluids.
 Diarrhea and vomiting can lead to dehydration.
 Aim to replace lost fluids and electrolytes by regularly drinking water, sports drinks, or broths.

 - Consider an oral rehydration solution.
 Oral rehydration solutions contain water, electrolytes, and carbs in proportions that are easy to digest.
 Pedialyte is one example.
-It may be especially helpful for children and older adults.
+These treatments may be especially helpful for children and older adults.

 - Use over-the-counter (OTC) medications.
-OTC medications like bismuth subsalicylate (Pepto-Bismol) and loperamide (Imodium) can help ease symptoms in adults.
+OTC medications such as bismuth subsalicylate (Pepto-Bismol) and loperamide (Imodium A-D) can help ease symptoms in adults.
 However, these may be unsafe for children.
-Talk to your child’s pediatrician about appropriate OTC medications for symptoms.
+Talk with your child’s pediatrician about appropriate OTC medications.

 - Try bland foods.
 If your stomach is feeling unsettled, try to eat small amounts of bland foods such as rice, crackers, or toast.

-- Avoid foods that make symptoms worse.
-Some foods can make your diarrhea worse.
+- Avoid foods and drinks that make symptoms worse.
+Some foods and drinks can make your diarrhea worse.
 Foods to avoid include those high in dairy, sugar, fat, or caffeine.

 Although the stomach flu usually improves with self-care, it’s important to get medical attention if you notice any of the following symptoms: